 The Private Placement Memorandum is the documentation required by the SEC and describes the investment in detail.
-The PPM is over a 100 pages and has multiple sections, including; the investment summary, partnership agreement and the subscription agreement.
+The PPM is over 100 pages and has multiple sections, including; the investment summary, partnership agreement, and the subscription agreement.

 The PPM also spells out every potential risk of investing.
 For a new investor who has never seen a PPM before, the lengthy risk section may be a little daunting, but it is important that investors understand the risks associated with the investment.

 The subscription agreement is the document investors will complete, review and sign.
 It includes; basic information on the investment, units being purchased, accredited investor’s declaration form, and the total amount being invested.

 Our how it works page explains our approach and return goals, however; every deal is different.
 Normally, cash-on-cash (COC) returns fall in the 8%-10% range with an Internal Rate of Return (IRR) of 15%-20%.

 Real estate syndication deals are waterfall structured to provide the limited partners with a preferred return or hurdle rate; typically, around 8%.
 After the preferred return is met, there is a split, normally; 70/30 or 80/20 (limited partner/general partner).

 The preferred return favors the limited partner.
-The first 8%, typically, return on an investment, goes entirely to the limited partners.
+The first 8%, typically, return on investment, goes entirely to the limited partners.
 Once the preferred return is achieved, all other proceeds from distributions or capital events are split in a distribution waterfall.

 The split(s) are determined on a deal-per-deal basis and are clearly stated in both; the PPM and the investment offering.

-Similar to other passive investments, like mutual funds, there are always managers (general partners) required for managing the asset and improving the performance of the asset.
+Similar to other passive investments, like mutual funds, there are always managers (general partners) required for managing the asset and improving its performance of the asset.
 Real estate syndications are no different.
-The general partners are required to; source the deal, negotiate the deal, raise debt and equity, implement the value-add business plan, in addition to managing the asset throughout its lifecycle.
+The general partners are required to; source the deal, negotiate the deal, raise debt and equity, and implement the value-add business plan, in addition to managing the asset throughout its lifecycle.